eloylp/decentra-chat/PAPER.md

 * The `type` field value of this message will be the unsigned integer `2`.

-This will be the response message that peers should send back to each other.
+This will be the response message that peers should send back to each other:

 ```bash
 protocol "type(4):4, key len(16):16, key data:76"